 - Is the promotion accepted by your retail partner?

-Consider these questions, in addition to ROI, to bring together the sales team’s experience with the organization’s financial guardrails, and you will optimize the promotional outcomes.
+Consider these questions to bring together your sales team’s experience with your organization’s financial guardrails, and you will be able to optimize the promotional outcomes.

 In this way, organizations start conversations about how to strategically improve the ROI of their trade investment in ways that align with business objectives.
 Unlike companies who take a wait-and-see approach to their trade planning, companies that use predictive, what-if and constraint-based modeling capabilities of a TPO solution can explore, compare and optimize the promotions during planning to facilitate dialogue about new opportunities.